tlefko/Huawei-Matebook-X-Pro-Ventura/README.md

 - Please leave feedback with issues or w/o
 - multitouch support
 - macOS 12 bluetooth/wifi
+- - Based on existing work done Matebook-X-Pro-2018 Profzei and 7 collabators.
+This repository is a modification of this work for those who have isssues with trackpad, bluetooth, or sleep like myself.
+Many if not most of the files in this repository are DIRECTLY identical from the original repository, with some disabled and replaced by DSDT.aml
+- Fullly functional Opencore version, working trackpad, touch
+- Opencore 0.7.x

 #### This repository is currently compatible with macOS Monterey, Big Sur, and macOS Catalina
 <div align="center">